ejvluna/159336_A3_CustomApp/README.md

 ## 📄 License

-This project is for educational purposes as part of assignment A3.
+This project is for educational purposes as part of a university assignment.

 ---